We are open for business through virtual meetings and teleconferences. Please call to (216) 912-2221 or click here to be connected to our attorneys.

 It continues by stating that these sub-minimum standards “lead[ ] to labor disputes burdening and obstructing commerce[.]”
 29 U.S.C. § 202(a)(4).

-The most common ways an employee’s rights under the FLSA are violated involve misclassification: the employer may misclassify you as an FLSA-exempt employee or as an independent contractor, thereby wrongly denying your rights to overtime pay and other protections.
-Learn more about whether you have been correctly classified under the FLSA on the following informational pages:
+Misclassification is one of the most common ways an employee’s rights under the FLSA are violated.
+An employer may misclassify you as an FLSA-exempt employee or as an independent contractor to wrongly deny your rights to overtime pay and other protections.
+In addition to misclassification, there are numerous other ways in which an employer can violate a worker’s FLSA rights, such as: